Career and Technical Education (CTE)

-The mission of Career and Technical Education is to provide all students with a seamless education system, from public education to postsecondary education, driven by a College and Career Ready Plan, through competency-based instruction, culminating in essential life skills, certified occupational skills, and meaningful employment.
+Career and Technical Education (CTE) provides all students with a seamless education system from public education to postsecondary education, driven by a Plan for College and Career Readiness/SEOP.
+Through competency-based instruction and hands-on experiences, students obtain certified occupational skills, culminating in further education and meaningful employment.
 CTE prepares students for careers that are most in demand and that are part of the economic development of the state.

 Utah Aerospace Pathways Program